-Fig 3.2.5: The turbidimeter reading flask

 3.5.3.7Turbidity

 Portable turbidimeter was used.
 Turbidimeter reading flask or sample cell with distilled water inside was used .
 The turbidity reading flask was cleaned with an unused tissue .
 This is because light of a particular wavelength was used.
 The distilled water in the cell was used to calibrate it to get 0.00ntu.
 After the device was calibrated, 0.3ml samples of the river from all the various stream (upstream, midstream and downstream) was used.
 The Hackman multi-parameter probe was dipped into the 0.3ml of the samples in the sample cell .
 After the values of the various streams were recorded.